Dr Vijesh Vaghjiani is a member of the Developmental and Cancer Biology Research group in the Centre for Cancer Research.

-Dr Vijesh Vaghjiani’s research program focuses on understanding the oncogenic roles of embryonic signalling pathways in cancer.
+Dr Vaghjiani’s research program focuses on understanding the oncogenic roles of embryonic signalling pathways in cancer.
 He is particularly interested in the Hedgehog signalling pathway that is strongly implicated in a variety of both paediatric and adult cancers.
 Dr Vaghjiani’s work utilises robust in vitro and in vivo preclinical models of Hedgehog-dependent cancer to investigate the mechanisms leading to tumorigenesis and progression as well as the identification and validation of biomarkers and specific pathway inhibitors.
-His current work focuses on developing multi-pronged approaches to exploit vulnerability of cancers with activated hedgehog signaling.
+His current work focuses on developing multi-pronged approaches to exploit vulnerability of cancers with activated hedgehog signalling.
 He is interested in understanding the mechanisms of pathway activation in hedgehog ligand-driven tumorigenesis.
-Dr Vaghjiani is a recipient of Victorian Cancer Agency Early-Career Research Fellow investigating hedgehog signaling in osteosarcoma.
+Dr Vaghjiani is a recipient of Victorian Cancer Agency Early-Career Research Fellow investigating hedgehog signalling in osteosarcoma.